-- 11. Also reiterate their conviction to promote a draft resolution of the 79th United Nations General Assembly that seeks to promote a new comprehensive study of the question of nuclear-weapon-free zones in all its aspects. - 12.
-Regret that the first session of the Preparatory Committee for the 2026 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), held from 31 July to 11 August 2023, could not issue any recommendation, and express their determination to renew their efforts to contribute to the success of the next NPT review cycle. - 13.
-Take note of the Second Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons (TPNW), held from June 27 November to 1 December 2023, in New York., under the Presidency of Mexico.
+- 11. Celebrate the adoption of the resolution A/RES/79/2413 by the 79th United Nations General Assembly that promotes a new comprehensive study of the question of nuclear-weapon-free zones in all its aspects. - 12.
+Regret that the second session of the Preparatory Committee for the 2026 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), held in Geneva from 22 July to 2 August 2024, concluded without an agreed document, and express their determination to renew their efforts to contribute to the success of the next NPT review cycle. - 13.
+Take note that the Third Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons (TPNW), will be held from 3 to 7 March 2025, in New York under the presidency of Kazakhstan.
 Note that Latin America and the Caribbean is the region with the largest number of States Party to this international instrument, as well as that the TPNW has joined the Treaty of Tlatelolco and the NPT, on the path towards the elimination of these weapons of mass destruction in a transparent, verifiable, and irreversible manner. - 14.
 Reiterate the commitment of the States of the region endorsed in the Proclamation of Latin America and the Caribbean as a Zone of Peace, to continue to promote nuclear disarmament as a priority objective and to contribute to general and complete disarmament in order to favour the strengthening of confidence among nations.